SAP-samples/btp-secure-development/exercises/ex1/ex1.2/README.md

 ## 📖 1.
 Overview

-After addressing in [Exercise 1.1 - Horizontal Privilege Escalation](../ex1.1/README.md), the next step is to tackle Vertical Privilege Escalation, which occurs when a user gains access to higher-privileged functions they shouldn't have.
+After addressing Horizontal Privilege Escalation in [Exercise 1.1](../ex1.1/README.md), the next step is to tackle Vertical Privilege Escalation, which occurs when a user gains access to higher-privileged functions they shouldn't have.
 In our Incident Management system, this means a support user could perform actions that are reserved for administrators, such as closing high-urgency incidents, or modifying or deleting closed incidents.
 This violates critical business rules and poses significant risks to the integrity and compliance of the system.